SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Other language features/assertion.rst

 Assertions
 ==========

-In addition of scala run-time assertion, you can add hardware assertion via the following syntax:
+In addition to scala run-time assertions, you can add hardware assertions using the following syntax:

 ``assert(assertion : Bool,message : String = null,severity: AssertNodeSeverity = Error)``

-Severity levels are :
+Severity levels are:

 .. list-table::
    :header-rows: 1